realA10001986/Time-Circuits-Display/README.md

 After saving the WiFi configuration settings, the TCD reboots and tries to connect to your selected WiFi network.
 If that fails, it will again start in access point mode.

-After completing these steps, your TCD is ready for use; you can also continue configuring it to your personal preferences through the Config Portal.

-> If your TCD is mounted in a car, there is a special Car Mode that allows having a WiFi network configured (for administrative purposes and NTP time synchronization) and switching between AP-Mode and WiFi-connection through keypad commands.
+If your TCD is **mounted in a car**, there is a special Car Mode that allows having a WiFi network configured (for administrative purposes and NTP time synchronization) and switching between AP-Mode and WiFi-connection through keypad commands.
 See [here](#car-mode) and [here](#car-setup---best-practice).
 So, despite using your TCD in a car without WiFi, you can at this point configure a WiFi Connection, eg. to your cell phone's hotspot, and then put the TCD into Car Mode which reboots it into Access-Point mode.

+After completing these steps, your TCD is ready for use; you can also continue configuring it to your personal preferences through the Config Portal.

 ## The Config Portal